 Dr. Gil C. Saguiguit, Jr. Director, SEARCA

 Hon.
-Cynthia A. Villar (TBC) Chair, Committees on Agriculture and Food, and on Government Corporations and Public Enterprises, Senate of the Philippines
+Cynthia A. Villar Chair, Committees on Agriculture and Food, and on Government Corporations and Public Enterprises, Senate of the Philippines